ebowman/api-first-hand/README.md

 We want to have test data generators that generate an arbitrary range of values for the model code shown above - composed from primitive, and sometimes optional, data definitions.
-The Play-Swagger plugin does this by generating two Scala objects: one for the Swagger API definition, and one for the API path parts.
+The Api-First-Hand plugin does this by generating two Scala objects: one for the Swagger API definition, and one for the API path parts.
 Each object contains generator factory methods for the defined data types, prefixed by `create`, which returns a generator function.
 A generator function takes a given integer count and returns a generated amount of test data for the data type it was created for.